 Ever wanted to engineer the change that the world needs?
-As a DCP student, you can participate in the Grand Challenge Scholars Program (GCSP) endorsed by the National Academy of Engineering (NAE) in the United States.
+As an iDP student, you can participate in the Grand Challenge Scholars Program (GCSP) endorsed by the National Academy of Engineering (NAE) in the United States.
 The Grand Challenge Scholars Program comprises of five components that are designed to prepare students to be the generation that solves the grand challenges facing society in this century.

-1. Grand Challenges Project: Working on a project related to a Grand Challenge (refer to the list below) through DCP modules
+1. Grand Challenges Project: Working on a project related to a Grand Challenge (refer to the list below) through iDP modules

 2. Interdisciplinary Experience: Complementing engineering fundamentals with courses in other fields and work across disciplines such as public policy, business, law, ethics, human behaviour, the arts, medicine, and the sciences